Skip To Main Content

 Casey Brown’s intervention is, in a word, about “continuing the magic of the site.”
 Practically speaking, that has taken the form of new kitchen, master suite and study spaces, while accessibility and ageing-in-place requirements from the client brief have resulted in a surprisingly charming cable car addition.

 “There is a wonderful journey of exploration as you start from the bottom of the hill to the top,” explains Brown.
-“By creating cable car access, we were able to maintain the original sandstone, the original journey to the house, but then have a wonderfully minimal means of getting to the top step-free on the north side.
+“By creating cable car access, we were able to maintain the original sandstone stairs, the original journey to the house, but then have a wonderfully minimal means of getting to the top step-free on the north side.
 When it’s not in use, it’s invisible, but also gives you the amazing alternative route of nearly being a drone or a bird flying up the hill, looking at the building as you ascend.”

 The entry journey to the house even begins one step before this ascent, with the addition of a cantilevered, sculptural corten steel ‘E Port’ for car storage and solar power.
 While Brown notes that this is an “unusual” intervention, other aspects such as the kitchen are discretely cocooned beneath the existing roof.
 As for materiality, the original language is closely honoured through the use of black timber, terrazzo, pickled timber panelling and dichroic glass louvres.
 Salvaged materials were also reused.